 K_1 is the maximum number of initial Fine Timing Measurement frame (FTM_1) retransmissions the responding STA might attempt .

 TMDFTM is the value of the Min Delta FTM field of the Fine Timing Measurement Parameters field of FTM_1.

+TFTM_1 is the duration of the FTM_1.

 TAck is the duration of the Ack frame expected as a response.